systematic-magic/AgingPMCtest/editorials_news_pdf.rst

    :alt: Corresponding author and affiliations

 |
-.. _correspondence_editorials_news:
+.. _correspondence_pdf_editorials:

-5. Correspondence
+6. Correspondence
 -----------------

-"Correspondence:" section can be found at the end of the article right after the Corresponding author and affiliations
+Correspondence section can be found at the end of the article right after the corresponding author and affiliation section.

+6.1.
+Check that Correspondence section is separated from corresponding author and affiliation section by blank line.

-5.1.
-Check that correspondence section has a title “Correspondence:” (starts with capital letter and followed by colon (:))
+6.2.
+Check that Correspondence section has a title “Correspondence:” (:ref:`title case<title_case>` and followed by colon (:)).

-5.2.
+6.3.
 Check that "Correspondence:" is formatted in black, bold and italic font.

-5.3.
+6.4.
 Check that "Correspondence:" is followed by full author name.
 In case of multiple corresponding authors, full names should be divided by comma (,).

-5.4.
+6.5.
 Check that full author name is formatted in italic font.

+6.6.
+Check that there are no punctuation marks at the end of correspondence line.

-5.5.
-Check that full author name is written  the same way as in author list (front page of the paper) and as in "Corresponding author and affiliations" (above).
+6.7.
+Check that author’s full name matches the author list (at the top of the paper) and the corresponding author and affiliation section (above).

 .. image:: /_static/correspondence.png
    :alt: Correspondence